suker/42-Piscine/README.md

 #### :book: EVALUATION PARAMETERS:

-From my POV, and after taking this test on two different campuses **(42 Sillicon Valley & s19 in Brussels)**, I used to talk with the students of each campus and I noticed that **NOBODY** knew for sure which ones were the parameters to become a student.
-However, there are some factors that can influence when being evaluated, which I will name here below (remember, under my **POINT OF VIEW**):
+From my POV, and after doing the piscine twice on different campuses **(42 Sillicon Valley & s19 in Brussels)**, I realized that **NOBODY** knows for sure which ones are the parameters to become a student.
+However, **there are some factors that can influence when we're being evaluated**, which I will name here below (remember, under my **POINT OF VIEW**):

 - ![#FF0000](https://via.placeholder.com/15/FF0000/000000?text=+) Pass **TESTS**.
 - ![#FF0000](https://via.placeholder.com/15/FF0000/000000?text=+) Go as long as possible.